Metro council approves million-dollar settlement in lawsuit over arrests stemming from 2016 protests

 The end of the protests was just the beginning of a years-long legal battle.
 Several demonstrators sued the city-parish for what they say were wrongful arrests and excessive force.

-In a 2016 interview recorded days after his arrest, Akeem Muhammad told WRKF, the Baton Rouge public radio station, that he marched with hundreds to the Capitol, and that there were no conflicts until police showed up.
+In a 2016 interview recorded days after his arrest, Akeem Ali told WRKF, the Baton Rouge public radio station, that he marched with hundreds to the Capitol, and that there were no conflicts until police showed up.

 Trending News